MTG/makam-symbolic-phrase-segmentation/README.md

 ------------------------------------------------------------------
 If you want to use the binary, you need to install [MATLAB Runtime](http://www.mathworks.com/products/compiler/mcr/?refresh=true).
 Make you download and install the version R2015a.
 The binary will not work with other runtime versions!

-If you are cloning the git repository, don't forget to (initialize and update the submodules)[https://git-scm.com/book/en/v2/Git-Tools-Submodules].
+If you are cloning the git repository, don't forget to [initialize and update the submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 Additional Material
 ------------------------------------------------------------------